X

 • Limited collaboration compared to cloud-based tools

 Keynote comes free with Mac and iOS devices, giving Apple users a powerful presentation tool without extra cost.
-The interface feels clean and intuitive – you can build good–looking slides quickly even if you're not design–savvy.
+The interface feels clean and intuitive.
+You can build good-looking slides quickly even if you're not design-savvy.

-Free with Apple devices
+Keynote Pricing: Free with Apple devices.

 Keynote vs PowerPoint